A look at ten men who were assassinated in the Middle Ages.

 The emperor, who was already growing faint and did no have anyone to defend him, kept calling on the Mother of God for assistance.
 But John grabbed hold of his beard and pulled it mercilessly, while his fellow conspirators cruelly and inhumanely smashed his jaws with their sword handles so as to shake loose his teeth and knock them out of the jawbone.
 When they had their fill of tormenting him, John kicked him in the chest, raised up his sword, and drove it right through the middle of his brain…’

-John would go on to rule the Byzantine Empire for another six years, while Nikephoros would be buried.
+John would go on to rule the Byzantine Empire for another six years, while Nikephoros was buried.
 An inscription carved on the side of his tomb reads: “You conquered all but a woman.”

 Vaclav I, Duke of Bohemia